JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 There are 295 traditional public school districts in WA.
 - 2 of these districts have 2 year terms for their school board members: Harrington and Wenatchee.
 - 290 of these districts have 4 year terms.
-- 3 of these districts have 6 year terms: Everett, Spokane, and Tacoma
+- 3 of these districts have 6 year terms: Everett, Spokane, and Tacoma.

 ___